coredns/coredns.io/content/blog/coredns-in-kubernetes-via-kubeadm.md

 ~~~
 The Corefile part is the configuration of CoreDNS.
 This configuration is based on the following [plugins](https://coredns.io/plugins/) of CoreDNS:

-- *[errors](https://coredns.io/plugins/errors/)*: Error is logged in stdout.
+- *[errors](https://coredns.io/plugins/errors/)*: Errors are logged to stdout.
-- *[health](https://coredns.io/plugins/health/)*: Health check of CoreDNS is reported at http://localhost:8080/health.
+- *[health](https://coredns.io/plugins/health/)*: Health of CoreDNS is reported to http://localhost:8080/health.
-- *[kubernetes](https://coredns.io/plugins/kubernetes/)*: CoreDNS will reply DNS queries based on IP of the services and pods of Kubernetes.
+- *[kubernetes](https://coredns.io/plugins/kubernetes/)*: CoreDNS will reply to DNS queries based on IP of the services and pods of Kubernetes.
 You can find more details [here](https://coredns.io/plugins/kubernetes/).

-> By default, the Kubernetes plugin has its options `Cluster Domain` and `Service CIDR` defined as `cluster.local` and `10.96.0.0/12` respectively.
+> The Kubernetes plugin has its options `Cluster Domain` and `Service CIDR` defined as `cluster.local` and `10.96.0.0/12` respectively by default through kubeadm.
 We can modify and choose the desired values through the kubeadm `--service-dns-domain` and `--service-cidr` flags.

 > The `pods insecure` option is provided for backward compatibility with kube-dns.

 > `Upstream` is used for resolving services that point to external hosts (External Services).

-- *[prometheus](https://coredns.io/plugins/prometheus/)*: Metrics of CoreDNS is available at http://localhost:9153/metrics in [Prometheus](https://prometheus.io/) format.
+- *[prometheus](https://coredns.io/plugins/prometheus/)*: Metrics of CoreDNS are available at http://localhost:9153/metrics in [Prometheus](https://prometheus.io/) format.
 - *[proxy](https://coredns.io/plugins/proxy/)*: Any queries that are not within the cluster domain of Kubernetes will be forwarded to predefined resolvers (/etc/resolv.conf).
 - *[cache](https://coredns.io/plugins/cache/)*: This enables a frontend cache.
-It will cache all records except zone transfers and metadata records.
-Increases efficiency.

 We can modify the default behavior by modifying this configmap.
 A restart of the CoreDNS pod is required for the changes to take effect.

 ## Installing CoreDNS in fresh Kubernetes cluster
 In order to install CoreDNS instead of kube-dns for a fresh Kubernetes cluster, we need to use the `feature-gates` flag and set it to `CoreDNS=true`.
 Use the following command to install CoreDNS as default DNS service while installing a fresh Kubernetes cluster.